Table of Contents

-From the adaptable Northern Indian cuisine, which has many diverse and delectable varieties, comes the recipe for matar paneer, a famous Indian curry dish also called as pamtar paneer ki sabzi in hindi prepared with green peas and Indian cottage cheese.
+From the adaptable Northern Indian cuisine, which has many diverse and delectable varieties, comes the recipe for Matar paneer, a famous Indian curry dish also called pamtar paneer ki sabzi in hindi prepared with green peas and Indian cottage cheese.

 Ingredients used in Matar Paneer Recipe